CSSETransferOrientation/ast-manipulation-and-testing-Mcray3000/README.md

    one particular difficult bug you encountered.

       I had some issues visualizing how to do my recursion but once I got ahold of a white board I felt a lot better.
 The big issue I had was my tree would change and id just keep going down the tree but sometimes I had to recheck the same node if I replaced it with another + 0.

+;;> Issues with recursion order and tests are a litle sparse, but overall well done!